Team Building Activities & Games for Work:

 Nothing brings a team together like leaders who don’t take themselves too seriously and aren’t afraid to look silly.
 Case in point, MyEmployees COO Adam Tarrt.
 Rather than present a typical summary of Paul Akers’ 2 Second Lean for the company’s book club, Tartt took a decidedly different tack.
 Matthew Coleman, Marketing Director at MyEmployees, breaks it down:

 “We do a weekly book club at work, and when we were rolling out a new book recently we wanted to do something special for it.
 So we spoofed ‘Watch Me’ by Silento.”
-The results… speak for themselves.” -Matthew Coleman, Director of Marketing
+The results… speak for themselves.”

 25. Brazilian Capoeira Lessons